To The Future Leaders: All Your Experiences Structure Your Path Forward

 Leadership Lesson: You can’t build up into the future without looking back at the foundation of knowledge, skill, and experience you’ve built to date.

-In this previous post, I introduced this current series which covers a top-ten list of ideas I had provided to students at Quest 2017, a one-day summit hosted by Connecticut’s Chapter of Prospanica, in partnership with its community and corporate partners.
+In this previous post, I introduced this current series which covers a top-ten list of ideas I had provided to students at Quest 2017, a one-day summit hosted at Southern Connecticut State University by Connecticut’s Chapter of Prospanica, in partnership with its community and corporate partners.
 The annual event is filled with motivational presentations, speakers, and workshops providing students with tools for the next chapter in their lives.

-In each post, I provide general information about the item and a breakdown of what it is, why it’s important, where to get it, and why the item made the top-ten list cut.
+In each post, I provide general information about the item and a breakdown of what it is, why it’s important, where to get it, and why the item made this top-ten list.

 In this post, the item I’ll be breaking down is…